19bcs2410/shareon/privacy-policy.md

 We generally use the information we collect about you to:

 provide, improve and develop our services;
-support you efficiently using ShareKaro, i.e. to permit you and other users to connect with each other through our services to share content;
+support you efficiently using ShareOn, i.e. to permit you and other users to connect with each other through our services to share content;
 fulfill requests for services, product functionality, support and information for internal operations, including troubleshooting and testing, etc.;
 communicate with you if necessary, including to notify you about changes and updates in our services when you provide your contact information;
 understand how you use ShareOn;